top of page

 online payment methods in trinidad

-Exhibit A: American small business owner, Exhibit B: Trinidadian small business owner.
 Both provide online payment for their clients but despite the appearance, only one has one specific way they accept payment online.
-The other, for all their talk about “getting very specific”, have multiple payment options for different people.
+The other, have multiple payment options for different people.

-What’s the real problem here?
 Specificity scares local small business owners.
-It’s much easier to sidestep the direction you’re heading in to accommodate someone who isn’t in the best position to do business with you because “one solution can’t possibly fulfill all your needs”.
-But this isn’t about not wanting to say no to a paying client, it’s about the fear of targeting specific clients.
+It’s much easier to sidestep the direction you’re heading in to accommodate someone who isn’t in the best position to do business with you.
+This isn’t about not wanting to say no to someone, it’s about the fear of targeting specific clients.

 The Narrow Way vs The Broad Way

 A few years ago, I wanted to make a specific investment in myself to strengthen my chances of being self-employed.
 I reached out to the person offering the course to find out what my payment options were because at the time, processing my payment through their website wasn’t working.
-“You can pay through PayPal,” she said.
-Further to that, she admitted her company, “only takes credit cards because it’s just an easier, faster way to pay”.

 In contrast, I heard a local business owner say depending on the situation, she will sometimes give her clients multiple ways to pay, whether it’s by cash, credit/debit card or cheque, but also used a variety of different payment gateways.